Critical window for connectivity in the Configuration Model: Introduction

 \section{Introduction}

 In this paper we consider the configuration model $\CMd$ on $n$ vertices with a prescribed degree sequence $\boldsymbol d = (d_1, d_2,...,d_n)$.
-We investigate the condition on $\boldsymbol d$ for $\CMd$ to be with high probability connected or disconnected in the limit as $n \to \infty$, and we analyse the behaviour of the model in the critical window for connectivity (i.e., when the asymptotic probability of producing a connected graph is in the interval $(0,1)$).
-Given a vertex $v\in[n]=\{1,2,...,n\},$ we call $d_v$ its degree.
+We identify the probability that $\CMd$ is connected in terms of $\boldsymbol d$ in the limit as $n \to \infty$.
+We further analyse the behaviour of the model in the critical window for connectivity (i.e., when the asymptotic probability of producing a connected graph is in the interval $(0,1)$).
+Given a vertex $v\in[n]:=\{1,2,...,n\},$ we call $d_v$ its degree.
 The configuration model is constructed by assigning $d_v$ half-edges to each vertex $v$, after which the half-edges are paired randomly: first we pick two half-edges at random and create an edge out of them, then we pick two half-edges at random from the set of remaining half-edges and pair them into an edge, etc. We assume the total degree $\sum_{v\in [n]} d_v$ to be even.
-The construction can give rise to self-loops and multiple edges between vertices, but these imperfections are relatively rare when $n$ is large; see \cite{Hofs09, Jan09, Jan14}.
+The construction can give rise to self-loops and multiple edges between vertices, but these imperfections are relatively rare when $n$ is large; see \cite{Hofs17, Jan09, Jan14}.

 We define the random variable $D_n$ as the degree of a vertex chosen uniformly at random from the vertex set $[n]$.
 We call $\Nscr_i$ the set of all vertices of degree $i$ and $n_i$ its cardinality.
 The configuration model is known to have a phase transition for the existence of a giant component with critical point at